 Repeatability

-The great thing about modern distribution systems is that they give you the ability to repeat your campaigns very accurately.
+The great thing about modern distribution systems is that they give you the ability to repeat your campaigns fairly accurately.

 This way you can bring the advantages of repeated exposure into your canvassing.

-As these campaigns are so well repeatable, you can even change your designs for each delivery round and minimise exposure fatigue.
+As these campaigns are repeatable, you can even change your designs for each delivery round and minimise exposure fatigue.

-Repeatedly delivering to households in your area with varying designs is one of the most powerful marketing strategies for a local business.
+Repeatedly delivering to households in your area with varying designs can be a powerful marketing strategy for a local business.

 Disadvantages of leaflets and pamphlets